To see more Corelle pieces I have tested, Click HERE.

 (year of manufacture unknown).

-When tested with an XRF instrument the painted decorative border of this vintage Corelle plate was positive for a very high level of Lead.
+When tested with an XRF instrument, the painted decorative border of this vintage Corelle plate was positive for a very high level of Lead.
 To see the full XRF readings for this exact plate, scroll down.
 Note: I don’t know the exact year of manufacture of this piece.
-If you have information about the year of manufacture (or year-range) for this pattern, please comment here on this post.
+If you have information about the year of manufacture (or year range) for this pattern, please comment below on the article.

-As a mother of Lead-poisoned children and as an environmental activist, I have taken the stand that there is no place for any amount of Lead on our dining tables.
+As a mother of Lead-poisoned children and as an environmental activist, I have taken the stance that there is no place for any amount of Lead on our dining tables.
 None at all.

-It literally just takes a microscopic amount of Lead to poison a child (or any human for that matter) and, as of the moment of publishing this post, there is NO ONE studying the potential impact that eating off of Leaded vintage dishware has on the users (because no corporation stands to benefit financially from such a study).
-Consequently, we need to err on the side of prudence, and proactively remove all potential sources of Lead exposure from our homes ourselves, starting with our kitchens.
+It literally just takes a microscopic amount of Lead to poison a child (or any human for that matter) and, as of the moment of publishing this, there is NO ONE studying the potential impact that eating off of Leaded vintage dishware has on the users (because no corporation stands to benefit financially from such a study).
+Consequently, we need to err on the side of prudence and proactively remove all potential sources of Lead exposure from our homes ourselves — starting with our kitchens.

 These particular dishes tested positive for 28,500 ppm Lead.